The Roku integration allows you to control a Roku device.

 service: remote.send_command data: entity_id: remote.roku command: - left - left - select

-When the Home Assistant Roku integration is enabled and has found a Roku device, in the Home Assistant GUI the Roku media player will show a listing of the installed channels, or apps, under “source”.
+When the Home Assistant Roku integration is enabled and a Roku device has been configured, in the Home Assistant UI the Roku media player will show a listing of the installed channels, or apps, under “source”.
 Select one and it will attempt to launch the channel on your Roku device.
-This action can also be automated, but it requires you to acquire an extra piece of information; the
+This action can also be automated.
+Channels can be launched by

 The API calls are like this: